A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Simulation Studies

 \section{Simulation Studies}

-In this section, we present two thorough simulation studies to illustrate the performance of the methodologies proposed above.
-Specifically, Section~\ref{simu_DP} presents the performance of the $dGOR$-based estimation and inference in case of distinct-path dynamic regimes (cf. Section~\ref{diff_ini_tret}); Section~\ref{simu_SP} involves the performance of $dGOR$ in case of shared-path dynamic regimes (cf. Section~\ref{same_ini_tret}); Section \ref{simu_small_prob} illustrates performance of $dGOR$ in few scenarios where one or more arms (responder or non-responder) of the two regimes contain some small cell probabilities.
-The details of the data generation process have been described in \textit{Supplementary Material}.
-The response rates corresponding to initial treatments $A$ and $B$ are taken as $\gamma_A = 0.3$ and $\gamma_B = 0.4$, respectively.
-Simulations considering different values of response rates are shown in Supplementary Material.
-We assume the type-I error rate as 0.05 and the nominal power as 0.80.
+Before we apply the proposed methodologies to the SMART+ data, we present two thorough simulation studies to illustrate their performances.
+Specifically, Section \ref{simu_DP} and \ref{simu_SP} present the performance of the $GOR$-based estimation and inference in case of distinct-path and shared-path dynamic regimes, respectively (cf. Section \ref{diff_ini_tret}); the details of the data generation process are described in the \textit{Supplementary Materials}.
+The response rates corresponding to initial interventions $A$ and $B$ are taken as $\gamma_A = 0.3$ and $\gamma_B = 0.4$, respectively.
+Simulations considering different values of the response rates are shown in the \textit{Supplementary Materials}.
+We set the type-I error rate at 0.05 and the nominal power at 0.80.
+Section \ref{simu_small_prob} presents the results when cell probabilities are small.